3v401/HPC_tools/tools/kernel_builder/README.md

+A kernel is the core component of an operating system (OS).
+It acts as a bridge between the hardware of a computer and the software applications that run on it.
+The kernel is responsible for managing system resources such as CPU, memory and I/O devices.

+In the context of Jupyter Notebooks, a kernel is the computational engine that executes the code contained in the notebook cells.
+Different kernels can support different programming languages (e.g., Python, R, Julia).
+In our case we will use Python.

+A kernel for a Jupyter Notebook connected to an HPC system allows the notebook to use the computational resources of the HPC environment with a Jupyter Notebook interface instead of using a Linux/UNIX terminal.

 In this repository we will develop a basic Jupyter Notebook kernel for an HPC (High-Performance Computing) system.
 In this process we will define Kernel specifications, communication protocols, resource management and more.

 Kernel Specification: